Public-Defense-Tech/public-defense-data/README.md

 Source: https://docs.python.org/3/library/venv.html#how-venvs-work

-Note: Again, you'll need to activate venv _every time you want to work in the codebase_.

 If the above doesn't work, try these instructions for creating and activating a virtual environment:
 1. Navigate to your project directory: cd [insert file path]
 2. Create a virtual environenment: python -m venv venv